College of Business

 To be approved as a for-credit or transcripted non-credit internship in the College of Business, the following minimum criteria must be satisfied:

 - Students are expected to have relevant work assignments that provide value to the hosting organization, while engaged in college-level learning experiences.
+Most internship positions satisfying this requirement are paid positions.
+Department of Labor guidelines determine whether an intern should be treated as an employee under the Fair Labor Standards Act.

 - The employer must designate and provide contact information for an internship supervisor.
 The supervisor will provide mentoring and guidance during the internship and will submit an evaluation of student performance at the end of the internship.